rufus-lang/rufus/doc/spec.md

 Rufus is a general-purpose programming language for the BEAM.
 Erlang and Go are primary influences in the design and ergonomics of the language.
-It is designed for many people to effectively build large systems over long periods of time.
+It is designed with teams building and operating large systems over long periods of time in mind.

 This specification is heavily influenced by [The Go Programming Language Specification](https://golang.org/ref/spec#Introduction).
 Many sections have been reproduced without changes and many